Our next meeting is Wed. Feb. 8, 2023

 Strategic and tactical advice was provided by a panel of former campaigners addressing key aspects of running for office: preparation and advance planning, staying authentic, cultivating support personnel and finances, messaging, problems to avoid, and the personal ingredients needed for successful campaigning.

 The program was conducted in a hybrid format with attendees present both in person and via Zoom.
 It was sponsored by Sussex County Democratic Party at its Sterling Avenue headquarters.

 “This is part of our ongoing outreach effort to identify, encourage and enable good candidates for public office; to help folks who want to contribute to the well-being of their community,” said Jane Hovington, party chair.

-Panelist Leslie Ledogar chairs the 14th Representative District Democratic Committee, which is anchored by Lewes and Rehoboth Beach, and currently supports Speaker of the House Rep. Pete Schwartzkopf, D-Rehoboth Beach, at the capitol.
+Panelist Leslie Ledogar, then chair of the 14th Representative District Democratic Committee, which is anchored by Lewes & Rehoboth Beach, currently supports Speaker of the House Rep. Pete Schwartzkopf, D-Rehoboth Beach, at the capitol.
 Ledogar described important styles and types of messaging to help candidates align their personal values with voter needs.
 She counseled taking the long view and soliciting enduring voter support.

 Panelist Kerri Evelyn Harris, former candidate for U.S. Senate and current DNC National Committee member, is beginning her campaign for the 32nd Representative District.
 Her counsel to other candidates covered matching one’s promises to the scope of the office sought, keeping the campaign staff aligned with one’s personal mission vision, and using voter feedback productively.